liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-the-alloyui-select-and-option-tags.markdown

         <%@ taglib prefix="aui" uri="http://alloy.liferay.com/tld/aui" %>

 Alright!
-You can now use the aui tags in your JSP.
-Onward to step 2.
+You can now use the `aui` tags in your JSP.
+Next, you'll add the `aui:select` tags to your JSP.

-### Step 2: Configure the Select Tag in the View JSP
+### Step 2: Add the aui:select Tag in the View JSP

-Inside the `view.jsp` of your portlet add an `<aui:select>` tag and give it a `name`:
+Inside the `view.jsp` of your portlet, add the `aui:select` tag and give it a `name`:

         <aui:select name="select-example">

         </aui:select>

-It is important to note that the `name` attribute is required for the Select tag.
-Now that you have your select field created, you can add your options next.
+It's important to note that the `name` attribute is required for the `aui:select` tag.
+Now that you created your select field, you can add its options.

-### Step 3: Configure the Option Tags for your Select Field
+### Step 3: Configure the aui:option Tags for Your Select Field

-Still inside the `view.jsp` nest the `aui:option` tags inside of the `aui:select` tags:
+Still inside the `view.jsp`, nest the `aui:option` tags inside of the `aui:select` tag:

         <aui:select name="select-example">
             <aui:option value="Option 1">Option 1</aui:option>
             <aui:option value="Option 2">Option 2</aui:option>
             <aui:option value="Option 3">Option 3</aui:option>
         </aui:select>

-Repeat the step above to add as many options as you need.
+This example implements three options.
+Of course, you can have as many options as you want.
 There you have it!
 Now you know how to create a select field and populate it with options using AlloyUI's tags.
-The configuration above only skims the surface of the power of the Select tag.
+However, it's important to note that the configuration above only skims the surface of the power of the `aui:select` tag.

-What makes AlloyUI's tag library so robust is that each tag has a set of configurable attributes that allow for quite a bit of flexability to accommodate your needs.
-The list below shows a few of the available attributes that you can customize(the full list can be found [here](http://docs.liferay.com/portal/6.2/taglibs/)
+What makes AlloyUI's tag library so robust is that each tag has a set of configurable attributes that allow for quite a bit of flexibility.
+The list below shows a few of the available attributes that you can customize for the `aui:select` tag.
+You can find the full list [here](http://docs.liferay.com/portal/6.2/taglibs/).

 **first:** Sets whether to mark this as the first element in the form.
 The default value is false.

-**helpMessage:** Creates a help tooltip and displays the String given as a pop-up dialog on mouse over of the help icon.
+**helpMessage:** Creates a help tooltip for the help icon and displays the given string as a pop-up dialog.

 **label:** Sets the select field's label and displays it above the field.